caddy-dns/acmedns/README.md

 }
 ```

-Using multi-account configuration is useful if you want to manage all your configurations with [acme-dns-client CLI tool](https://github.com/acme-dns/acme-dns-client). `acme-dns-client` helps saves obtained credentials in a JSON file at `/etc/acmedns/clientstorage.json`.
-This file is compatible with `acmedns` Caddy plugin, you can point to it with `dns acmedns /etc/acmedns/clientstorage.json` directive (make sure that Caddy has permissions to read that file).
+Using multi-account configuration is useful if you want to manage all your configurations with [acme-dns-client CLI tool](https://github.com/acme-dns/acme-dns-client). `acme-dns-client` saves obtained credentials in a JSON file at `/etc/acmedns/clientstorage.json`.
+This file is compatible with `acmedns` Caddy plugin, so you can point to it with `dns acmedns /etc/acmedns/clientstorage.json` directive (though you need to make sure that Caddy has permissions to read that file).

 ### Using `caddy.json` instead of `Caddyfile`

-You have all the same options for configuration if you use `caddy.json` configuration format instead of `Caddyfile`.
+You have all the same options if you use `caddy.json` configuration format instead of `Caddyfile`.
 Configure your [ACME issuer](https://caddyserver.com/docs/json/apps/tls/automation/policies/issuer/acme/) like so (single-account configuration):

 ```
 {